WillAbides/release-train/CONTRIBUTING.md

 script/bindown runs bindown

+### bootstrap-bindown.sh

+bootstraps bindown -- only used by script/bindown

 ### cibuild

 script/cibuild is run by CI to test this project.
 It can also be run locally.